PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-11 09:57:03
+Last updated: 2024-04-11 09:57:36
-Random Quote: Aye, and from what I saw of Joffrey, you are as unfit a mother as you are a ruler.  -  Kevan Lannister
+Random Quote: Lord Varys, sometimes I feel as though you are the best friend I have in King's Landing and sometimes I feel you are my worst enemy.  -  Tyrion Lannister